hidem1129-oss/Modular-Factory-System/Software/I2C_Debugger/README.md

 This program is optimized for running on a Raspberry Pi 5, which controls the entire system.

+Although it can be started on a general PC in mock mode, its main purpose is to monitor the actual I²C bus and hardware state on the Raspberry Pi 5.

 ---

 ## Main Features